How to Save on Homeowners Insurance

-When purchasing a home in Massachusetts and procuring a loan through any mortgage lender, one of the requirements will be to get home owners insurance.
+There are a couple of things you should be aware of when it comes to home insurance.
+When purchasing a home in Massachusetts and procuring a loan through any mortgage lender, one of the requirements will be to get homeowners insurance.

 When you sign all the loan documents at the closing you will also come to find out that the lender will have the option of taking legal action against you if you do not keep your home insured.
 The lender is allowed to require you to insure the property for the replacement cost of the dwelling but no more than that.